 Pietro Merlino’s practice encompasses most aspects of European Union and Italian competition law, including abuse of dominance, merger control, restrictive practices, cartel investigations, licensing and distribution, and intellectual property.

 He appears frequently before the EU courts of law and Italian civil and administrative courts, as well as before the European Commission and the Italian Antitrust Authority (IAA).
 Pietro regularly lectures at conferences and is widely published in legal journals.

-Lectures on competition law issues at various academic institutions, including the University of Rome “La Sapienza”
+Lectures on competition law issues at various academic institutions, including the University of Rome “La Sapienza” and Roma Tre University.